 A worryingly-increasing number of elderly residents don’ feel as though they can visit their local town or city centre for the lack of facilities put in place with them in mind and feel as though they are being left behind by the rest of society.
 The survey asked those in their late 60s and 70s what made visiting shops, streets, markets and trips on public transport easier and more difficult and it appears that a lack of consideration for restricted-mobility residents is one of the main worries.

 The survey found that seats on buses were ‘uninviting’ to elderly passengers who may need a comfortable stair lift to get around at home and struggle on such forms of transport despite specially-dedicated seating.
 Seating in shopping centres was another issue where the mobility-restricted and those who suffer from asthma and other such conditions that see them need to sit down at regular intervals, felt that their city centres and towns didn’t cater for them.

-While this latest research has brought such concerns to light, the elderly and mobility-restricted can avoid such discomfort in the home by talking to Handicare about their quality mobility aids or walk in bath installation.
+While this latest research has brought such concerns to light, the elderly and mobility-restricted can avoid such discomfort in the home by talking to Handicare about their quality mobility aids or walk in bath and shower installation.